kcaisley/frida/docs/detectors.md

 # Notes from meeting, Oct 10
--My money comes from HLL MPG, which is in Munich?
 -The dynamics of the collection electrode are very slow, relative to the injection charge.
 Ie the dominant pole is the electronics.
 Therefore the shaped of the transient of the current injection isn’t important, and can be modeled as anything.
 The area is all that matters.
 This is why injection circuits can be built the way they are.
 Perhaps this would not be true for timing sensitive systems?
 - First order description of a detector front end is just noise and threshold.
 Second order is amplitude dependent time walk.
 - TOT information is mainly just used for calibration.
 However, it can be used to provide a slight improvement for particle identification in assistance to the calorimeters, and in the case of a particle that just arcs through the inner tracker, only, without passing into the calorimeters, it can identify that too.
 These would be heavy particles?